Aameer/aameer.github.io/_posts/2014-10-13-two-level-ajax-in-a-loop.markdown

 For those of you who are not familiar with ajax, let me try to briefly explain ajax.
 Ajax stands for Asynchonous Javascript.
 As it's name suggestes, it is used to send to and retrieve data from a server asynchronously (in the background) without interfering with the display and behavior ofthe existing page.
 See how to use ajax with jquery [here is the link for jquery docs](http://api.jquery.com/jquery.ajax/)

-I was runnig a javascript which called a function(element-class-clicked) in loop for all the elements present on Dom.Also a refrence has to be passed to this function.
+I was runnig a javascript which called a function(element-class-clicked) in loop for all the elements present on DOM.

+Also a refrence has to be passed to this function.
 As the code demands to call two ajax calls one after the other was done, so with the help of call backs we did that.The ajaxOptsAjaxFirst call was internally calling the ajaxOptsAjaxSecond and all of this was done inside namespaces.
 Code with issues:
+{% highlight javasript %}

-``var NAMESPACE ={
+var NAMESPACE ={

 	SubpartNamespace : {